You are the people you surround yourself with.

 If you wanted to be a successful investor would you ask Warren Buffet or your deadbeat uncle?
 Follow the people who have gone where you want to go and have done what you want to do.

-- The Joe Rogan Experience – Very entertaining, highly informative.
+- The Joe Rogan Experience – Very entertaining, occasionally informative podcast.
 The perfect “background noise” during downtime.

-- Tim Ferris Podcast – Deconstructing greatness.
-Tim frequently has high profile guests on his show (i.e. Arnold) and isn’t afraid to ask real questions.
+- Tim Ferris Podcast – Tim frequently has high profile guests on his show (i.e. Arnold) and isn’t afraid to ask real questions.

 These are the resources I use to gain the competitive edge.
 As you can see, I’m a big proponent of podcasts.
 I listen to smart people talk while driving, eating, working out etc. What some may confuse for shallow entertainment is the thorough study of today’s masters.

 I believe you can learn more from a good podcast than any class in school.
 A single episode of the Jocko podcast provides more value than an entire year of paper knowledge conveyed by an indifferent, unaccomplished “expert” in a classroom.

 Start walking among giants.
 Start hanging around the big guns.
 You have the knowledge of the world at your fingertips.
 Don’t let it go to waste.